smokingpun/smokingpun.github.io/_posts/2014-12-26-redesigning-Vimcasts-the-overview.markdown

 ###Initial contenty strategy thoughts

 My first thought was that the web content needs to be easier to navigate.
 At the moment there is no search function.
-Episodes are arranged chronologically rather than themetically.
+Episodes are arranged chronologically rather than thematically.
 Blog posts, including both useful information about Vim and product promotion, as well as screencasts, share the same space on the news feed.

 My second thought was that the website could better support Drew's current business model.
 When he started Vimcasts he worked for someone else: now he makes a living training people to use Vim.

-In short, I thought that the main content was great but could work harder.
-This was all informed guesswork though.
-My [next step][survey] was to ask users what they think about the site.
+These ideas are based on informed guesswork though.
+Our [next step][survey] was to ask users what they think about the site.

 [Vimcasts_homepage]: http://vimcasts.org/